AbbisreeSaadhvi/Python-Projects/README.md

 **K-Nearest Neighbors (KNN):**

 K-Nearest Neighbors (KNN) is a simple, instance-based learning algorithm that is used for classification and regression tasks.
 In KNN, the target value of a data point is determined by the majority class (for classification) or the average (for regression) of its k-nearest neighbors in the feature space.

-The key steps are:

-1. Choosing the number of neighbors (k).
-2. Calculating the distance between the data points.
-3. Sorting the data points based on distance.
-4. Voting for the majority class or averaging the values.